Green-Software-Foundation/if/src/if-run/builtins/coefficient/README.md

 ### Mapping

 The `mapping` block is an optional block.
 It is added in the plugin section and allows the plugin to receive a parameter from the input with a different name than the one the plugin uses for data manipulation.
 The parameter with the mapped name will not appear in the outputs.
+It also maps the output parameter of the plugin.
 The structure of the `mapping` block is:

 ```yaml
 coefficient: